websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/updating-a-commerce-enterprise-license.md

    INFO  [fileinstall-directory-watcher][LicenseManager:?]
 License registered for Commerce Subscription Development
    ```

-## Updating the Commerce License in a Docker Container
+## Updating Your License in a Docker Container

 Follow these steps to update your Liferay Commerce license in a Docker Container: